 Figure 4 - Data Pipeline Component Flow

-The Data Pipeline will serve the purpose of extracting the Customer Value from the appropriate data-center and transferring that data to the appropriate destinations.
-For this project, the pipeline will pull data from the Regional and Las Vegas data-centers and transfer this information will be passed to CustomerValueService.
+The Data Pipeline will serve the purpose of extracting the Customer Valuations from comma-separated value (CSV) files created during the analytics process.
+For this project, the pipeline will pull data from the Regional and Las Vegas CSV files and transfer this information to CustomerValueService.

-The pipeline expects the data for both Regional and Las Vegas to be in a database table.
-The database table schemas are shown below.
+The CSV file specifications are shown below.

 Las Vegas